Elizabeth Engelhardt, Senior Associate Dean for Fine Arts and Humanities

 Dr. Elizabeth Engelhardt is Senior Associate Dean for Fine Arts & Humanities.

 As senior associate dean, Engelhardt oversees the departments of American Studies, Art and Art History, Classics, Communication, Dramatic Art and PlayMakers Repertory Company, English and Comparative Literature, Germanic and Slavic Languages and Literatures, Linguistics, Music, Philosophy, Religious Studies, Romance Studies, and Women’s and Gender Studies.
-Her responsibilities also include oversight of the Institute for the Arts and Humanities, Medieval and Early Modern Studies, Carolina Public Humanities, the Carolina Center for Jewish Studies, and the Center for the Study of the American South.
+Her responsibilities also include oversight of the Institute for the Arts and Humanities, Medieval and Early Modern Studies, Carolina Public Humanities, Sexuality Studies, the Carolina Center for Jewish Studies, and the Center for the Study of the American South.
 She also works closely with the College’s Director of Faculty Diversity Initiatives on issues of recruitment, development and retention of faculty.

 She served as a board member of the Southern Foodways Alliance, the premier food studies organization in the United States, from 2013-2018.
 She was the founding organizer and chair of the Academic Committee of the SFA Board of Directors from 2015-2018.

 Engelhardt is a proud graduate of the Hendersonville, North Carolina, public school system.
 She graduated magna cum laude with a B.A. in English Literature and a Certificate in Women’s Studies from Duke University, and a master’s and Ph.D. in Women’s Studies from Emory University’s Institute for Women’s Studies.
 She is the author or editor of several books on Southern food and Appalachian culture.
 Her upcoming book project is The Lost Story of the Southern Boardinghouse.